-In 2020 the company provided an incentive program with warrants aimed at the Chief Executive Officer.
-A total of 300,000 warrants were issued.
-The warrants, which were issued at the market price based on an external valuation as of May 20, 2020, entitled the holder to subscribe for shares during the period June 15, 2023 - July 5, 2023.
-Subscription did not occur.
+In 2023, the company provided an incentive program with warrants aimed at the Chief Executive Officer.

-The company offered an additional incentive program in 2023 with warrants, once again aimed at the Chief Executive Officer.
 A total of 500,000 warrants were issued.
 The warrants, which were issued at the market price based on an external valuation as of May 17, 2023, entitle the holder to subscribe for shares during the period July 1, 2026 - August 1, 2026.
-The issue price for newly subscribed shares totaled 150 percent of the volume-weighted average closing price for the company's shares on the Nasdaq First North Premier Growth Market during the 10 trading days preceding the Annual General Meeting on Wednesday, May 17, 2023.
-For more information, see the minutes from the annual meeting.
+The issue price for newly subscribed shares totaled

+150 percent of the volume-weighted average closing price for the company's shares on the Nasdaq First North Premier Growth Market during the 10 trading days preceding the Annual General Meeting on Wednesday, May 17, 2023.
+For more information, see the minutes from the annual general meeting.